-Unless specifically authorized in writing by the Comptroller, the Contractor shall have no right to use, and shall not use, the name of the State of Connecticut, its officials or employees, the seal of the Comptroller, or the seal of the Comptroller:
+Unless specifically authorized in writing by the Commission, [the Contractor shall have no right to use, and shall not use, the name of the State of Connecticut, its officials or employees

 - 1. In any advertising, publicity, promotion; nor - 2.
 To express or imply any endorsement of the Contractor's products or services; nor